 Kentucky is a no-fault divorce state.
 This means that it doesn't matter which spouse is responsible for the end of the marriage—Kentucky divorce laws recognize only no-fault divorce grounds.
 The spouse filing for divorce needs to claim only that the marriage is "irretrievably broken" and state that the couple has lived apart for 60 days.

 Some states allow divorcing spouse to claim fault "grounds" for their divorce, but not Kentucky.
 "Fault" is the same thing as marital misconduct, or wrongdoing committed by a guilty spouse against an innocent spouse.
 It can include things like adultery, abandonment, abuse, fraud, felony conviction, or chemical dependency.
 Because Kentucky is a no-fault divorce state, a Kentucky judge won't recognize fault-based grounds for divorce.
 Therefore, the judge will not consider whether adultery has occurred in your marriage when deciding whether to grant the divorce.

-Adultery has only a limited impact on alimony decisions in Kentucky.
-According to a landmark case, Chapman v.
+Adultery has only a limited impact on alimony decisions in Kentucky, if at all.
+According to a landmark Kentucky case, Chapman v.
 Chapman, 498 S.W.2d 134 (Ky.
-1973), the judge can only consider adultery when deciding how much alimony to award.
+1973), a judge can consider adultery only when deciding how much alimony to award.
 The judge can't, however, prevent a guilty spouse from receiving alimony just because that spouse committed adultery.
-The only effect of fault (like adultery) on alimony in the Kentucky courts is on the amountawarded.
+Rather, the only effect of fault (like adultery) on alimony in the Kentucky courts is on the amount awarded.

-For self-help purposes, you can look at the Kentucky Court System's family case information page and official court forms.
+For self-help purposes, you can look at the Kentucky Court System's family case information page and self-help court forms.
 You can also browse the Legal Aid Network of Kentucky site for resources and assistance from legal service providers dedicated to helping low-income Kentucky residents with legal problems.
-Finally, you can read the Kentucky Revised Statutes to see the laws firsthand.